elmariachi111/mptproofs/Article.md

 }
 ```

-Continuing with the proof of Mike Tyson's Cool Cat, this is how you would prepare RLP encoded versions of the proof's node array as required by the contract's method interface:
+Continuing with the proof of Jimmy Fallon's Bored Ape, this is how you would prepare RLP encoded versions of the proof's node array as required by the contract's method interface:

 ```javascript
 //converts an array of rlp encoded proofs to an rlp encoded array of proofs.